rackerlabs/otter/api-docs/rst/dev-guide/concepts.rst

                 if you use a load balancer so the load balancer can retrieve the IP address of new servers.
 See :ref:`Load balancer parameters <load-balancers-parameters>`.

+Each scaling group has an associated ``status`` that represents the health of the group.
+When the group is successfully able to launch servers and optionally add them to load balancers then the status is ``ACTIVE``.
+If it is not able to that due to some irrecoverable error that requires user attention then status will be ``ERROR``.
+In this case, the :ref:`group state <get-scaling-group-state` will contain list of human-readable texts describing the reasons why group has ERROR status.
+These errors will need to be fixed before group can become ACTIVE again.

 .. _server-parameters: